crash-horror/torss-snacker/README.md

  - If <b>Scroll</b> is selected, the list will auto scroll on update.
  - Type in the textbox to <b>filter</b> items in the list.
  - Ctrl + Shift plus or minus controls <b>window opacity</b>.
+ - You can toggle visibility of the toolbar and scrollbars by right-clicking the <b>tray icon</b>.

 ----------

  - If you have <b>peerflix</b> installed you can select an item with a magnet (by right-clicking on the list)